Immortal2333/Population_Analysis_Pipeline/README.md

 The visualization of IBD-PPI network using [Cytoscape](https://cytoscape.org/).
 GitHub: [https://github.com/cytoscape/cytoscape](https://github.com/cytoscape/cytoscape).

 ## Fst and pi statistics
-We should prepare the ID of two groups (VV, VVxVL) for calculation.
+We need to prepare the IDs of the two groups (VV and VVxVL) for population genetic calculations, with a single ID per line.

 ```
 # Fst